 Explanations or Comments by the Board on every qualification reservation or adverseremark or disclaimer made by the Statutory and Secretarial Auditors

 There were no qualifications or adverse remark by either of the Auditors in theirrespective Reports.

-The Company has been named as a defendant along with Cygnus Business Consulting &Research Private Limited in a suit filed in mid 2008 by KamatHotels (India) Limited (the plaintiff) restraining the alleged use of the trademark of the plaintiffby the Company since 1997.
-The plaintiff seeks a relief of a permanent injunctionrestraining the Company from using the trademark Orchid.
-The plaintiff hadfiled an application seeking an interim injuction while the above proceedingsare pending.
-The Bombay High Court vide its interim order dated April 05 2011 has allowedthe Company to continue to operate its current hotels as on that date but has restrainedthe Company from opening new hotels under the said brand.
-However the Division bench ofthe Bombay High Court vide its order dated May 06 2011 has partially stayed operation ofthe said order and allowed opening of one of Companys proposed hotels in Vadodara underthe Royal Orchid' brand.
+2. The Company has been named as a defendant in a suit filed in mid 2008 by KamatHotels (India) Limited (the plaintiff' or "Kamat Hotels") with Bombay HighCourt restraining the alleged use of the trademark of the Company and a relief of apermanent injuction restraining the Company from using the trademark Orchid'.
+TheCompany had filed an application seeking an interim injuction while the above proceedingsare pending.
+The Bombay High Court vide its interim order dated 05 April 2011 has allowedthe Company to continue to operate its current hotels as on that date but has restrainedthe Company from opening new hotels under the said brand.
+However the Division bench ofthe Bombay High Court vide its order dated 06 May 2011 has partially stayed operation ofthe said Order and allowed opening of one of Company's proposed hotels in Vadodara underthe Royal Orchid' brand.

-Details of significant and material orders passed by the regulators/ courts/ tribunalsimpacting the going concern status and the Companys operations in future
+Details of significant and material orders passed by the regulators/ courts/tribunals impacting the going concern status and the Company's operations in future